 Once Salomon accepted that its credibility depended on adopting the market’s de facto standard design, it re-fired the engines of innovation, a process that eventually led to Custom Fit.
 Originally just a heat-deformable panel on either side of the forefoot, Custom Fit evolved to encompass every aspect of the boot but the sole and spine.
 The process of molding the entire boot to the customer was slick, efficient and man, did it sell boots.
 At one time in our recent history, Salomon had the top 7 selling boots in the U.S. That’s ridiculous, and unsustainable.
 The next year, it only had the top five.

 No one gets to own the world forever, but if Tecnica or Head or Nordica wants to be number one they’ll have to wrest the crown from Salomon as it isn’t about to surrender it voluntarily.
-Three years ago, the narrow-lasted X-Max collection was retired in favor of S/Max, with a familiar last but very new shell and cuff.
-The new shells are super lightweight and so close fitting they feel like they’ve been painted on.
-The flagship S/Max Carbon is eerily lightweight yet digs trenches and rebounds like it was made of equal parts titanium and TNT.
+Four years ago, the narrow-lasted X-Max collection was retired in favor of S/Max, with a familiar last but very new shell and cuff.
+The new shells were super lightweight and so close fitting they felt like they’d been painted on.
+The flagship S/Max Carbon was eerily lightweight yet dug trenches and rebounded like it was made of equal parts titanium and TNT.

-The S/Max isn’t just a tweaked X-Max.
-It’s different.
+The S/Max wasn’t just a tweaked X-Max.
+I was different.
 (The S/Race (92mm last) was also new in 2019, but let’s stay on point.)
 The mono-injected frame delivers the snow feel of the best race boots, and the closeness of the light shell makes it feel even less like a foreign object and more like a second skin.

 In 2020, Salomon applied the S/Max makeover machine to its wheelhouse, medium-width Pro series.
 S/Pro was a complete redesign, with a new last, new plastic and new shell/cuff structure.
 By mixing the elastomer that makes shell customization possible into the PU pellet, the new material more evenly distributes the two components.
 The net effect is the total heating time is down to two minutes, with the same, near miraculous results.

 But material and customization facility are only part of the story.
-The power in the new design comes from an asymmetric stirrup of super-stiff material that runs up into the cuff and wraps underneath the heel.
-Every shell size has its own specific left and right Coreframes, so all components mesh perfectly.
-The 100mm last has been raised 2mm over the instep; if more room is required, the entire cuff is Custom Shell, i.e., expandable by up to 5mm around the ankle.
-The S/Pro liner has been redesigned to move all seams away from critical fit zones.
-Lightweight and super sensitive, the returning S/Pro series is intended to secure Salomon’s grip on the top of the sales heap.
+The power in the new design came from an asymmetric stirrup of super-stiff material that ran up into the cuff and wrapped under the heel.
+Every shell size had its own specific left and right Coreframes, so all components meshed perfectly.
+The 100mm last was raised 2mm over the instep; if more room were required, the entire cuff was Custom Shell, i.e., expandable by up to 5mm around the ankle.
+The S/Pro liner was redesigned to move all seams away from critical fit zones.

 Since the debut of Custom Fit, Salomon has depended on its ability to expand shell volume to handle wide feet.
 Finally, in 2021 it added a wide chassis, the S/Pro HV, to its Alpine fleet.
 All the features that make S/Pro work so well for medium-volume feet are now available to those unfortunates with flippers for feet.